veraPDF/veraPDF-parser/README.md

 In order to build the parser you'll need:

- * Java 8 - 21, which can be downloaded [from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html), or for Linux users [OpenJDK](http://openjdk.java.net/install/index.html).
+ * Java 8, 11, 17 or 21, which can be downloaded [from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html), or for Linux users [OpenJDK](http://openjdk.java.net/install/index.html).
  * [Maven v3+](https://maven.apache.org/)

 ### Building the veraPDF Parser